bradybyrd-mongodb/mongo_vs_sql/README.md

 This produces a single hierarchical json document that anyone can read.

 ## Performance Testing ##
 Note - this is where the demo is specific to the Healthcare data set.
 This is also the default load in in the relations_settings.json settings file.
 The engine at this point does not optimize the performance in either postgres or mongodb.
-To provide a fair performance comparison, a few indexeds need to be created.
+To provide a fair performance comparison, a few indexes need to be created.

 #### Indexes - MongoDB ####
 - member.member_id